 For the past six months or so I’ve been battling problems with my hands – I’ve had really bad dryness especially around my cuticles that hand cream alone had been unable to solve.
-When Crabtree and Evelyn contacted me about doing an instagram ad (this blog post is not sponsored!) to promote their Everyday Wellbeing range, I spotted this product and I was immediately hopeful that this could be the product that could cure some of my issues.
+When Crabtree and Evelyn contacted me about doing an instagram ad (this blog post is not sponsored!) to promote their Everyday Wellbeing range, I spotted the Crabtree and Evelyn Hand Recovery and I was immediately hopeful that this could be the product that could cure some of my issues.

 The box that this arrived in was the first I’d seen since Crabtree and Evelyn have re-branded and repacked their products and I was so impressed.
 The box was a raw card feel with slight debossed lettering on the outside that made it lovely and luxe feeling in the hand.
 The simple coral pink and white packaging is sleek and eye-catching.
 Which followed through nicely to the tube itself which has a soft touch feel.

 Crabtree and Evelyn Hand Recovery is a bit of a hybrid product that belongs sitting sink-side.
 It’s a shea-based cream hand scrub that delivers a layer of moisturiser whilst you massage into your hands which exfoliates at the same time.
 It’s hard not to notice the rose scent as soon as the lid is flicked back – I always say I’m fussy when it comes to rose scents, having it been something I grown up around thanks to my parents business I know what’s real and what’s too synthetic smelling and this one is perfect.
 The pink peppercorn gives it a slight different note but the prominent note is definitely the rose.